-- 1. On the Global Scan dashboard or Infrastructure panel, click the name of the system whose information you want to graph.

-- 2. In the tree panel, click the Graphing tab.

-- 3. Click one of the following options:

-- Workload User

-- Workload Group

-- Workload Process Name

-- 4. Select the start and end dates and times for which the graph charts data.
-For more information, see Understanding Dates and Times

-- 5. Click one of the following metrics:
+- 1. On the Global Scan dashboard or Infrastructure panel, click the name of the system whose information you want to graph. - 2.
+In the tree panel, click the Graphing tab. - 3.
+Click Workload. - 4.
+Select and apply the start and end dates and times for which the graph charts data.
+For more information, see Understanding Dates and Times. - 5.
+Use the available Quick Graphs or click one of the following options: - Processes

-- See CPU %.

-- See Memory Size. or Virtual Bytes (on UNIX and Windows, respectively)